aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/populate-with-data-online/_index.md

 Both **JSON** and **XML** data formats are supported.
 Choosing the appropriate data format makes a difference in flexibility, scalability and performance speed of your application.
 XML and JSON have much in common with their own strengths and drawbacks.
 You need to determine which one is the most preferred for your purposes.

-## REST API

-The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMergeOnline) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+## cURL and Postman

-You can use **cURL** and **Postman** to access Aspose.Words Cloud API.
-The following examples demonstate how to do it.
-Please refer to the <a href="/words/getting-started/quickstart/">instructions</a> to get a 'JWT_TOKEN' for authorization.
+You can carry out REST API interactions using **cURL** and **Postman**.
+Please read these <a href="/words/getting-started/quickstart/">instructions</a> to receive a personal `JWT_TOKEN` for authorization.

 **Case 1**: MailMerge Template

-Feel free to download and explore sample input [SampleMailMergeTemplate.docx](/words/mail-merge/SampleMailMergeTemplate.docx), [SampleMailMergeTemplateData.xml](/words/mail-merge/SampleMailMergeTemplateData.xml) and output [TestPostDocumentExecuteMailMerge.docx](/words/mail-merge/TestPostDocumentExecuteMailMerge.docx) files designed to act as a demonstration and let you figure out the details quickly.
+Download sample [SampleMailMergeTemplate.docx](/words/mail-merge/SampleMailMergeTemplate.docx), [SampleMailMergeTemplateData.xml](/words/mail-merge/SampleMailMergeTemplateData.xml) and output [TestPostDocumentExecuteMailMerge.docx](/words/mail-merge/TestPostDocumentExecuteMailMerge.docx) files designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="3" tabID="1" tabName1="cURL Request" tabName2="Postman Request" tabName3="Server Response" >}}